What to Expect: Coronavirus Response

 If you have any of the following: fever, cough, chills, shortness of breath, muscle pain, sore throat, or significant loss of smell or taste, or if you have been diagnosed with COVID-19 in the last 2 weeks or have been out of the country in the last 2 weeks, please reschedule your appointment.

-If you are considered high risk (over 65 yo, asthma, lung disease, diabetes, heart condition, kidney disease, severe obesity, liver disease or are immunocompromised, please reschedule your exam for July or later unless your exam is urgent.
+If you are considered high risk (over 65 yo, asthma, lung disease, diabetes, heart condition, kidney disease, severe obesity, liver disease or are immunocompromised), please consider postponing your appointment until 2 weeks after you have been vaccinated unless your exam is urgent.

 - Please call us from your car when you arrive in our parking lot.
 Patients are asked to wait in their cars.
 If you don’t have a cell phone, please ring our doorbell.
 The door is locked in order to limit the number of people in our office at any time.
 We will let you in as close to your appointment time as possible.